SmotPokin42000/420AvorionMods/README.md

 ### Truncated Boss Cooldowns(TBC)
 Adjusts cooldowns on Swoks and the AI to enable quick farming without having to relog.
 Also alters the cooldown on the wormhole guardian.

+### Station Immunity(SI)
+Grants invincibility to all stations.
+Protects stations from all forms of damage.

 # Planned Mods:
 #### ***This is just a list of ideas or in-progress mods; anything and everything is subject to change.

 ### Tokens(T)
 Variably adds up to one Empty Reconstruction Token to equipment docks at a variable price.

-### Station Immunity(SI)
-Grants immunity to AI stations.
-Configurable to add the same to player stations.